Updated for 2020

 Did you effectively capture the opportunity to grow sales?
 What was the event’s impact on your business?
 What clues does it provide about the future?
-Read on for the top metrics you should watch to evaluate whether you sunk or soared this Prime Day, and prepare your team for the next major shopping holiday.
+Read on for the top metrics you should watch to evaluate whether you sunk or soared this Prime Day, and prepare your team for the next major shopping holiday, just about one month away.

-When reviewing Year over Year (YoY) sales, you should be looking at the ten days leading up to Prime Day and the ten days after Prime Day, in addition to Prime Day itself.
+Even if you're just looking at this year in isolation, you should focus on the ten days leading up to Prime Day and the ten days after Prime Day, in addition to Prime Day itself.

 Many consumers start browsing on Amazon in anticipation of Prime Day, up to two weeks before the actual event.
 While they’re on the site, they may find items that they want or need immediately, or simply become impatient and choose to buy without waiting to see if there’s a Prime Day deal.